deepgram/starter-contracts/interfaces/analysis/REST_INTERFACES.md

 # ♻️ Cross-Interface Consistency Analysis

-**Interfaces Analyzed:** STT, TTS
+**Interfaces Analyzed:** STT, TTS, Text Intelligence **Date:** 2025-10-14
-**Date:** 2025-10-13
 **Status:** ✅ High Consistency

 > Temp file to be used for validating our work.

 ## 📊 Summary

-Both STT and TTS interfaces follow consistent patterns with only expected, domain-specific differences.
+All three REST interfaces (STT, TTS, and Text Intelligence) follow consistent patterns with only expected, domain-specific differences.

 **Overall Grade:** ✅ **A** (Highly Consistent)